Cichobieq/ReminderApp/README.md

 # ReminderApp
 Reminder app.
-It still grows, so it can sometimes bug :)
+It is still growing, so it can sometimes bug :)